puthujjana/theragatha/content/en/theragatha/sujato/chapter-one/thag1.31.md

 bookHidden: true
 ---

-# 1.31 Vijitasena
+# 1.31 Gahvaratīriya

-One should look for a teacher,
-Who is learned, intelligent, wise,
-Practised in samādhi, and energetic;
-Having learned from such a person,
+Bitten by ticks and mosquitoes
+In the wilderness, the ancient forest;
-One should live in line with the Dhamma.
+One should endure mindfully,
+Like an elephant at the head of the battle.

 ## Notes